 The spruce grouse has a red wattle above the eye, but the rest of their plumage is black and white.
 They have a black chin with a white border and are black on their breast and belly.
 Females can be identified as they are heavily barred with black tail tips.
 They make a low-pitched booming sound and can be found from Alaska to Nova Scotia.

 The male sooty grouse has a booming call, and they can be found in forests, clearings, meadows, and hillsides.
 They lay between 7 and 10 eggs in a nest in a hollow lined with grass and leaves.
-They can be found in higher altitudes in coniferous forests in winter but coming down in Spring to deciduous forests to breed.
+They can be found in higher altitudes in coniferous forests in winter but come down in Spring to deciduous forests to breed.

 The dusky grouse is very similar to the sooty grouse.
-Along with the sooty grouse, the dusky grouse were once thought to be just one species, the blue grouse, a name which is no longer used to describe them.
+Along with the sooty grouse, the dusky grouse were once thought to be just one species, the blue grouse, which is no longer used to describe them.

-The dusky grouse can be found in the Rocky Mountains and from New Mexico up to Alaska.
+The dusky grouse can be found in the Rocky Mountains and from New Mexico to Alaska.
 They prefer coniferous and mixed forests.

 The dusky grouse is a dark bird with an air sac that is purplish.
 A yellowish-red wattle over the eye can identify them.
 Females are lighter in color than males, with white marks on their underparts.

 The willow ptarmigan is a grouse found on open moors and tundra.
 They can be found in northern Canada and from Newfoundland across to Alaska.
 They grow up to 17 inches long.